fossasia/eventyay-tickets/doc/features.rst

 - **Build a great team:** pretalx allows you to invite further members to your crew seamlessly, and has features a role-based permission system, where you differentiate between superusers, crew, and reviewers.
-- **Organize the talks:** You can offer different submission types, with default lengths, so that speakers can tell you how much time (or which format, e.g. workshops) they require right at the start.
+- **Organise the talks:** You can offer different submission types, with default lengths, so that speakers can tell you how much time (or which format, e.g. workshops) they require right at the start.
 - **Work with multi-language events:** pretalx allows you to choose the locales offered at your